Updated July 2020

 A candidate may begin the recertification application process as early as two years before his or her current certification expires.
 To be recertified, candidates must successfully complete all requirements, including passing the recertification examination, no later than December 31, three years after their current certification expires.

 Upon verification that the physician has met the eligibility requirements, the candidate will be eligible to take the written examination.
 After passing the written examination, a certificate, suitable for framing, attesting to the recertification, will be issued, showing the initial certification date as the earliest verifiable date from which the physician has uninterrupted valid certification in the specialty.
-Recertification is currently valid through December 31, eight years from the date of expiration of the physician’s prior certification, provided the physician meets the annual requirements for Maintenance and Enhancement of Competencies as described in the ABPS Standards for Recertification.
-Click here to download a copy of the brochure.
+Recertification is currently valid through December 31, eight years from the date of expiration of the physician’s prior certification, provided the physician meets the annual requirements for recertification through ABPS in their specialty.

 If interested in pursuing recertification with ABPS, contact Certification staff at firstname.lastname@example.org or 813/433-2277.